 Favorite DVD Releases of 2007: Part II. – Top 30 DVDs #1-10.
 Black Test Car (1962) Black Test Car (Fantoma) Yasuzo Masumura is one of my favorite Japanese directors, but unfortunately many of his films are unavailable on DVD and have never been seen outside of Japan.
-Thankfully Fantoma has been making an effort to … Continue reading Favorite DVD Releases of 2007: Part II.
+Thankfully Fantoma has been making an effort to release many of Masumura’s films and in 2007 they released … Continue reading Favorite DVD Releases of 2007: Part II.

 For most of my life I’ve disliked Doris Day.
 Doris was one of my mother’s favorite actresses and when I was a kid I had to sit through all the romantic comedies she made with Rock Hudson and James Garner numerous times but they never really appealed to me when I was growing up.
 Doris was always too blond, perky and cheerful for my liking … Continue reading In Praise of Doris Day